Sign up to our newsletter

 The workshop will present the most important UVM building blocks and thus provide the basics for the functioning of a UVM testbench, the process of creating instances and the communication between the UVM components and the DUT (Device Under Test).
 Building on these, the UVM Framework verification modules and the Python-based API are used.

 Implementing an FPGA or ASIC design does not just depend on knowing an HDL language.
 In addition to the knowledge of all language constructs, it is also important to structure the implementation in a suitable manner and to know advantages and disadvantages of different descriptions of the same behavior.
 If you consistently use such approaches, you will avoid many problems and thus reach your target faster.
-This course is provided in co-operation with Bitvis.
+This course is held by Espen Tallaksen and provided in co-operation with EmLogic.

 A significant part of the time for an FPGA project is the verification.
 Reducing this time will accelerate the entire project development time.
 The key to this is a well-structured testbench.
 This course focuses on FPGA verification and teaches how to build a testbench in a structured way.
-This course is provided in co-operation with Bitvis.
+This course is held by Espen Tallaksen and provided in co-operation with EmLogic.